ibm-cloud-docs/FileStorage/managing-file-storage.md

 “Authorized” hosts are hosts that were given access to a particular volume.
 Without host authorization, you can't access or use the storage from your system.
 Authorizing a host to access your volume generates the user name and password.

 **Note** - You can authorize and connect hosts that are located in the same data center as your storage.
-If you have multiple accounts, you can't authorize a host from one account to access your storage on another.
+However, if you have multiple accounts, you can't authorize a host from one account to access your storage on another account.

 1. Click **Storage** > **{{site.data.keyword.filestorage_short}}**, and click your **Volume Name**.
 2. Scroll to the **Authorized Hosts** section of the page.